 The project will adopt a poverty graduation model to economically empower ultra-poor women in five neighbourhoods of Mandera Town.
 A comprehensive programme of packaged support for these women will be introduced, including the provision of initial capital, basic business skills training, a two-year mentorship programme, and support towards forming savings and loan groups.

-Lyra in Africa: Empowering rural youth and marginalised groups to create sustainable livelihoods
+Lyra in Africa (link to charity’s website, opens in a new window): Empowering rural youth and marginalised groups to create sustainable livelihoods

 An SCCF grant will be helping this organisation to enable rural and vulnerable young people living on less than $1.90 a day in Iringa Region, Tanzania, to increase their income by joining Village Savings and Loans Associations (VSLA) and starting innovative enterprises.